 Notable recipe: Caribbean Smothered Chicken with Coconut, Lime, and Chiles proves that when done right, anything can be smothered to full deliciousness.

 The Cooking Gene: A Journey Through African American Culinary History in the Old South

 Recipes are intermittent in The Cooking Gene, where Michael W. Twitty tells the story of how his enslaved ancestors passed down their foodways to him, along with their cooking techniques.
 This one is a must-read.

 Notable recipe: Black-Eyed Pea Hummus is a surprisingly good shake-up of the traditional chickpea variety.

 The rich visual storytelling combined with chef Tanya Holland’s interpretation of soul food shows why her Sweet West Oakland restaurant is such a popular culinary delight.
-Locally grown seasonal produce is the star of the menu here, too.
+Locally grown seasonal produce is the star of the menu in her book, Brown Sugar Kitchen, too.